Causes

 Muslim Mind Collaborative

-‘Resilient Me’ in partnership with The Children’s Society
+The Children’s Society partnership

 Launched in March 2020, the ‘Resilient Me’ Programme is a groundbreaking initiative aimed at enhancing the mental health and wellbeing of young Muslims in schools.
 By addressing their unique needs, the programme fosters resilience, understanding, and support for this often overlooked group.